srijs/express-status-guard/README.md

-Inspirated by Haskells monad guards, this middleware frees you from the burden of repetitive error handling in your callbacks and let's you focus on your business logic.
+Inspirated by Haskells monad guards, this middleware frees you from the burden of repetitive error handling in your callbacks and lets you focus on your business logic.

 Just `app.use(guard())`.